koopjs/koop-provider-elasticsearch/README.md

 * `index` is the name of the ElasticSearch index
 * `isTable` treat this service as a table, ignoring geometry
 * `allowMultiPoint` is only important for point services and allows more than one point per feature
+* `caching` allows local in-memory caching.
+Only use this for services that have no more documents than your _maxResults_ setting
 * `geometryField` is the full location of the geometry
 * `geometryType` can be geo_point, Point, MultiPoint, Polyline, MultiLineString, Polygon and MultiPolygon
 * `reversePolygons` if the stored polygons do not follow the right-hand rule setting this to true will fix this.